Setting up Enclave on a Raspberry Pi

-Open the new license page section of your account in the Enclave Portal and provision a new license key for your Raspberry Pi if you need to.
-Alternatively, if an existing license is available, make note of the license key and use that to licencing the device.
+Open the Portal and provision a new enrolment key for your Raspberry Pi if you need to.
+Alternatively, if an existing enrolment is available, make note of the enrolment key and use that to enrol the device.

-License the device.
-If you don’t supply the license key at the command line, Enclave will prompt you to enter the license.
+Enrol the device.
+If you don't supply the enrolment key at the command line, Enclave will prompt you to enter the enrolment key.

 Start Enclave on the Raspberry Pi

 Using Enclave Core, you must authorise a connection to other systems in order to build network connectivity.
 You will need to know the certificate name of each counterpart system.

 In this example I will connect the Raspberry Pi to my office workstation so I can view its Motion camera feed remotely.

 My workstation's certificate name is

 72LVG and on the Raspberry Pi I will authorise Enclave to allow connections with my workstation using the

 -d argument is a description (or friendly name) of this connection for future reference.

 $ enclave add 72LVG -d "connection to office workstation"